U.S. threatens tariffs on any nation supplying Cuba with oil

 Trump said this week that "Cuba will be failing pretty soon," adding that Venezuela, once the island's top oil supplier, has not recently sent oil or money to Cuba.

-Trump has used tariff threats as a foreign policy tool throughout his second term in office.
+He has frequently used tariff threats as a foreign policy tool during his second term in office.

 Cuba's President Miguel Díaz-Canel said this month that Washington had no moral authority to force a deal on Cuba after Trump suggested the island should strike an agreement with the U.S.